 Discussion with social science faculty on campus reveal a range of outreach opportunities worthy of detailed exploration.
-Five promising ones are:
+Four promising ones are:

-- Promoting the services of the Survey Research Center (described in Section 4.3) to a wider community. - Promoting the various lectures and short courses described in Section 2.3.A to a wider community. - Developing specialized short courses in quantitative methods for people in government and industry who need to know how to apply quantitative techniques in real-world settings. - Developing reciprocal research/consulting relationships with state agencies. - Providing administrative support for other infrastructural services to the wider academic and non-academic community.
+- ◆ Promoting the services of the Survey Research Center (described in Section 4.3) to a wider community. - ◆ Promoting the various lectures and short courses described in Section 2.3.A to a wider community. - ♦ Developing specialized short courses in quantitative methods for people in government and industry who need to know how to apply quantitative techniques in real-world settings. - Developing reciprocal research/consulting relationships with state agencies.